-BNSF Railway opened its newly designed Logistics Park Kansas City Intermodal Facility in Edgerton, Kansas
+BNSF Opens Logistics Park Kansas City Intermodal Facility In Edgerton, Kansas

 The railroad company’s LPKC Intermodal Facility is designed to accommodate the growing demands of freight rail transportation in the Kansas City region and will initially nearly double BNSF’s lift capacity in the Kansas City market.
 The Intermodal facility encompasses 433 acres and will have an initial lift capacity of 500,000 truck containers and trailers with the ability to expand to 1.5 million units.